hrzsea/2nd-3J-Topology-Seminar/index.md

 1. We have booked ? rooms at (,元) for students, post-docs, assistant and ? professors, and ? rooms at (,元) for professors.
 2. Since we only booked the exact number of rooms we need, please do NOT go to the wrong hotel.
-3. You do not need to pay the accommodation fees if you have applied the reimbursement.
+3. You do not need to pay the accommodation fees if you have applied the financial support from the host.
 4.	<span id="dining">Breakfast</span> is available at ？？
 5. Lunch at Saturday and Sunday is provided at ？？
 6. Dinner at Saturday is provided at ？